daxtens/linux/Documentation/dev-tools/kasan.rst

 while the hardware tag-based KASAN currently only supports SLUB.

 Currently, generic KASAN is supported for the x86_64, arm, arm64, xtensa, s390, and riscv architectures.
-It is also supported on 32-bit powerpc kernels.
+It is also supported on powerpc for 32-bit kernels and for 64-bit kernels running under the Radix MMU.
 Tag-based KASAN modes are supported only for arm64.

 Usage
 -----